Stuyk/altv-athena-docs/documentation/api/createCustomStreamer.md

+---
+description: >-
+    Create a custom streamer for streaming data.
+---

 # Adding Custom Streamers

 A custom streamer is something that will allow you to synchronize a static object, pedestrian, etc. in the world for all player(s) to see.
 It inheritely uses the streaming service that is provided by the Athena Framework.